nxomimo/nxomimo.github.io/_pages/cv.md

 {% include base_path %}

 These are just a few highlights of my educational and professional experiences.
-For a full .pdf resume, please reach out to me through the `Email` button in the sidebar!
+For a full PDF resume, please reach out to me through the `Email` button in the sidebar!

 <br/>